AC-ecology/MSOM/README.md

 # MSOM
 Simulation and model fitting code to accompany "Sample size considerations for species co-occurrence models".
-To run the code smoothly, we recommend opening the project "MSOM.RProj
+To run the code smoothly, we recommend opening the project ".RProj" object and run scripts from there.

 R Script(s) descrption:
 # Data simulation